 Hear, O Israel, and be careful to obey so that it may go well with you and that you may increase greatly in a land flowing with milk and honey, just as the LORD, the God of your fathers, promised you.
 Hear, O Israel: The LORD our God, the LORD is one.
-Love the LORD your God with all your heart and with all your soul and with all your strength.
+Love the LORD your God with all your heart and with all your strength.